Dirndl: Name

-However, many other German-speakers use the terms "dirndl" and "tracht" interchangeably for a woman's dress in the general dirndl style, regardless of whether the design is traditional or modern.
-For instance, tracht scholar Gexi Tostmann, who sees the modern dirndl as having evolved from traditional tracht designs, also uses the term "dirndl" for historical designs.
-A developing consensus is that a dirndl can be described as "tracht" when it has been traditionally worn by a distinct people group over a long period.
+However, many other German-speakers use the terms "Dirndl" and "Tracht" interchangeably for a woman's dress in the general dirndl style, regardless of whether the design is traditional or modern.
+For instance, tracht scholar Gexi Tostmann, who sees the modern dirndl as having evolved from traditional tracht designs, also uses the term "Dirndl" for historical designs.
+A developing consensus is that a dirndl can be described as "tracht" when it has been traditionally worn by a distinct group of people over a long period.
 This implies that a dress based on the design principles of Alpine tracht can also be called a "dirndl", even if it has a documented history of centuries as a folk costume.
-For example, the traditional blue polka-dotted dress of the Wachau region of Austria can be referred to either as "Wachauer Tracht" or as the "Wachauer (everyday) dirndl" In English, the name "dirndl" is used interchangeably for traditional and modern designs.
+For example, the traditional blue polka-dotted dress of the Wachau region of Austria can be referred to either as "Wachauer Tracht" or as the "Wachauer (everyday) Dirndl".
+In English, the name "dirndl" is used interchangeably for traditional and modern designs.